 That makes perfectly good sense.
 But even knowing this, it is hard to apply this metaphor to the men in the original, where sports do not figure into the story at all.
 Of course, it would be rugby, not football, but there is no reference to that or anything like it.

-Finally, there is one difference that might seem like a minor point, but actually is not.
+Finally, there is one other difference that makes the original more disturbing than the remake.
 In the remake, when the Sumners arrive at Amy’s old home, David notices that there is a bear trap in the house.
 In the final scene of violence in the movie, David brings the bear trap down on the head of Amy’s old boyfriend, which clamps down on his neck.
 We get to see him struggle to open it back up for about a minute, but to no avail.
 All in all, it’s a satisfying form of revenge.
 However, in the original, it is a mantrap, which was once used to catch poachers.
-Amy bought it, because she collects antiques.
+Amy bought it because she collects antiques.
 Let’s face it.
 Even if you deplore the idea of using a trap like that to catch bears, it is even more horrifying to think that devices such as that were once used to trap men.
 It just sets a much darker tone for the original than the bear trap did for the remake.